-Students will recognize that agricultural careers are interconnected and that agriculture influences many parts of their daily lives.
+Students discover that agricultural careers are interconnected and that agriculture influences many parts of their daily lives.
+Grades K-2

 career: an occupation undertaken for a significant period of a person's life and with opportunities for progress; generally a profession requiring special training

 consumer: a person who buys and uses goods and services

 farmer: person who owns or manages a farm, cultivates land or crops, or raises animals